nnikolov3/book_expert/CODE_GUIDELINES_LLM.md

-# Code Guidelines to LLMs
+# BASH Code Guidelines to LLMs

 - Declare variables before assignment to prevent undefined variable errors.
 - Use explicit if/then/fi blocks for readability.